LeadWoods0902/DandD_Nightmare_Plague/Timelines/Campaign Timeline.md

 ## Day 1
 The Kilfenora is returning from Chimo to Senithar and while passing through the waters west of Brokvar, it is set upon by a strange magic: time seems to stop and strange smoke-like constructs that bear resemblance to masses of coiling tentacles.
-During a brief fight, one of the crew members is wounded by the
+During a brief fight, one of the crew members is wounded by a smoke-tentacle construct -
 ## Day 2
 ## Day 3
 ## Day 4